MasterOfLogic1/ExcelXmlManager/README.md

 3. **XML Processing**: Load and manipulate XML data to extract the required information.
 4. **Return Results**: Return the extracted data or throw a `SystemException` if an error occurs.

-### Summary

-The `ExcelXmlAction` class is a utility for reading and manipulating Excel data stored in XML format.
-It provides methods for accessing sheet names and indices, reading cell values, and determining the structure and content of Excel sheets.
-This class relies heavily on the `ExcelXmlPacket` class for parsing and handling the XML data.
+The class relies heavily on the `ExcelXmlPacket` class for parsing and handling the XML data.

 Overall, the ExcelXmlPacket Utility streamlines the process of working with Excel files in XML format, providing developers with essential functions for data extraction and manipulation.